 Moreover, with soft tissue injuries there may not be enough compensation when the case is resolved to pay an attorney and still leave you with enough to pay all your bills, not to mention your pain and suffering.

 Hard injuries are much more serious.
-They include head trauma, fractures, second and third degree burns, deep gashes requiring stitches, and other injuries requiring significant and extensive medical care.
+They include head trauma, fractures, third degree burns, deep gashes requiring stitches, scarring, and other injuries requiring significant and extensive medical care.

 Compensation for a serious injury claim can be substantial.
 In these claims, you simply won’t be as effective as a personal injury attorney will.